 Supported by more than $20 million in grants funded from the National Institutes of Health, the U.S. Department of Defense, the Cancer Prevention and Research Institute of Texas, the Alamo Breast Cancer Foundation, and other organizations during his career at UT Health, Li and his colleagues have published several papers detailing the breakthroughs he’s had in tackling breast cancer.
 For example, in a recent paper in Nature Communications, Li published his findings about a connection between BRCA1 and transcriptional elongation control during normal breast tissue development and tumor suppression.

 “What makes our approach unique is that we deviate from the current paradigm of how BRCA1 suppresses tumors,” says Li, the holder of the Tom C. and Patricia H. Frost Endowment to Advance Cancer Research and Education.
 “While that’s important, we think there are additional mechanisms that explain why the BRCA1 mutation can lead to tissue-specific cancer.
 If we can understand that, it will be informative for developing more effective cancer prevention approaches.”

 Li has filed for a patent for some of his other breast cancer-related research, and he’s eager to have more opportunities to bring lab studies to a medical setting through clinical trials.
-He’s already conducting a trial to treat triple-negative breast cancer with physicians at the UT Health Cancer Center, where he is a co-leader of the Cancer Development and Progression Program.
+He’s already conducting a trial to treat triple-negative breast cancer with physicians at the Mays Cancer Center, where he is a co-leader of the Cancer Development and Progression Program.
 Li foresees other clinical trials beginning in the next five to ten years.